 “I came to HEA because it’s computer-based studies that I could do at work and at home,” she said.

 Kimberly earned her HSE certificate.
-Currently a career assistant at Goodwill Industries in Elkhart and a family portrait photographer, she’s thinking about going on to college and studying criminal justice.
+Currently the Career Center Manager at the Elkhart Goodwill Center for Career Connections and a family portrait photographer, she’s thinking about going on to college and studying criminal justice.

 “I had a lot of support at HEA,” Kimberly said.
 “There is a lot of support here when you need it.
 I didn’t think I could do this.
 With them pushing me, it gave me more confidence.
 I can keep going.”

 If you would like to continue your own education and career journey with an HSE, contact the HEA Adult Pathways office in Elkhart at 574-970-5820 or email Anabel Bruner at firstname.lastname@example.org today!